naghim/algoFuzz/README.md

 7. Self-tuning version of the Possibilistic Fuzzy C-Means Clustering algorithm proposed by MB.
 Naghi in 2023.

 - `from algofuzz import STPFCM`

+8. Generalized Fuzzy-Possibilistic C-Means Clustering algorithm proposed by MB.
+Naghi in 2023.

+- `from algofuzz import NonOptimizedGFPCM`